 • Windsor Wolves (2021) – Ron Massey and Sydney Shield.

 • NSW Indoor Cricket for 2 seasons and travel to National Championships.

 • Cricket Australia – Indoor Cricket World Championships as their travelling physio.

 Elliot joined the team in 2021 in the role of physiotherapy assistant.
 During his time here, he has completed a Diploma of Remedial Massage at the Australian Institute of Fitness.
 He and is now providing remedial massage therapy services through the clinic, and is keen to help create a treatment plan for your body’s needs.
 Prior to this, Elliot was a dancer for many years.
 Within this time he completed a Diploma of Dance.

 Renee is our practice manager.
 She is responsible for the clinic operations.

-Renee has come from a background of allied health, and prior to his role was a remedial massage therapist.
+Renee has come from a background of allied health, and prior to this role was a remedial massage therapist.
 She studied at the Australasian College of Natural Therapies in remedial massage therapy (2000).
-She also has qualifications in Pilates.
+She also has qualifications in Pilates, Counselling and Practice Management.

 Chloe has joined the support team.
 She is currently undergoing university studies in Exercise Science, and hopes to begin her Masters in Physiotherapy in 2023.